1:1 Device Scheme

-A. The expectation is that every student in Years 7-9 should bring a device to use in school and to use at home.
+A. The expectation is that every student at HGSS should bring a device to use in school and to use at home.
 However, there is no requirement to purchase one of these devices if either:

 a) You already own a device and you are happy with your child to use in school (please remember that the school is not responsible for any damage or theft occurring onsite or in the journey to/from school).

 b) You want to purchase a different device for your child.
 Many devices are suitable.

 However, we recommend that any alternative device your child brings to school has a minimum of a 10” screen and includes a physical keyboard, and is capable of running the latest Microsoft Office Professional and Microsoft Teams.
 Office online is not sufficient and we do not recommend Bluetooth or battery powered keyboards.
 In practice, this means that a Windows 10 based device is strongly preferred.

 Chromebooks are unfortunately incompatible with our school systems, as are obsolete Windows 7 and Windows 8.1 devices.

 Q. Can my child use something other than their school OneDrive to store their work?

 A. Students must store all files on their school OneDrive.
 This allows other teaching tools to be available for use at Teachers' discretion, which use OneDrive.
 ICloud, DropBox, Google Drive, non-school OneDrives and other similar services cannot be accessed in school.
 Using the school OneDrive also protects against losing all of a students work, if a device is lost or stolen.

 Q. How does my child connect to the WIFI in school?

 A. Full instructions will be made available for September